Non-Instructional Assignment Grants

 Acceptance of an NIA requires that the faculty member return to MTSU for minimum of two semesters immediately following the award.
 Summer sessions are not included.
 If the faculty member cannot agree to these conditions, the NIA will not be granted.

 If materials are published as a result of the NIA, recipients must acknowledge Middle Tennessee State University.
-All grant recipients are subject to MTSU Policy 140 Intellectual Property.
+All grant recipients are subject to MTSU Policy 140 Intellectual Property and MTSU Policy 140-A Intellectual Property amendment.

 A period of seven years must intervene between NIA’s for an individual faculty member.
 For example, a 2018-19 NIA recipient, who applied during the 2017-18 academic year, may apply again during the 2024-25 academic year for an NIA to take place during 2025-2026.